Adam and Eve (c. 1520), by Jan Gossaert (1478-1532) [public domain / Wikimedia Commons]

 I’m not a fundamentalist or literalist when it comes to the Bible.
 I never was, not even as a Protestant evangelical.
 I understand different literary genres in the Bible; have written about that many times.

 The issue here is not whether all of Genesis is absolutely literal.
 I agree that some portions of it are presented in a poetic or non-literal genre or style.
 The issue is whether the Adam and Eve described in Genesis were real persons and the primal human pair.
-I (and I believe the Church) say yes; Fr.
-Barron appears to deny it.
-And to me, this is a very serious issue, which brings into doubt original sin (even though Fr.
-Barron asserts that doctrine several times in the comments).
-The doctrine seems to me to go hand-in-hand with original sin.
+I (and I believe the Church) say yes.
+And to me, this is a very serious issue, which goes hand-in-hand with original sin.
 Denying one has consequences with regard to the other.

 If popes and major Catholic (orthodox) theologians have denied that the Adam and Eve of Genesis were literal human beings and the primal pair of human beings: the parents of the human race, I’d like to see that.
-Fr.
-Barron implied several times that they did, but gave no documentation.
 As far as I know, they don’t.
 This is a product of theological liberalism or modernism: again, as far as I know (I’m always open to — eagerly welcome — correction and expansion of knowledge of Things Catholic).

 Given the papal quotes, it’s impossible to argue that a literal Adam is merely the primitive speculation of the “old guys” before modern science, that we can now dismiss with a smile (as liberals habitually do regarding anything before the date of their birth).